RubaEgbaria/Data-Mining/README.md

 ## Data-Mining

-1. Read ‘Climate Change_ Earth Surface Temperature Data.zip'. it includes for CSV file
+1. Read ‘Climate Change_ Earth Surface Temperature Data.zip'. it includes a CSV file

 2. Merge the four tables into one table

-3. View some basic information about the data frame such info, columns, shape, statistics such as mean, count, etc.
+3. View some basic information about the data frame such info, columns, shape, and statistics such as mean, count, etc.

 4 .
 Preprocess the table from missing, outlier, duplicate, etc.